Sequential Choices, Option Values, and the Returns to Education: Empirical Results

 \subsection{Evidence on Ex-ante Returns}

 To construct measures of ex-ante returns to schooling, we will compare the discounted lifetime value of attending schooling in a particular track in a given period in our model to the corresponding value associated with the best alternative choice.
 Notably, since our model allows for re-enrollment in a flexible manner, the best alternative choice can include the possibility of attending more education at a later stage in the life-cycle.
 Individuals can thus reach a given level of final schooling at the end of their life-cycle through many different paths due to the opportunities of track switching and re-enrollment.
 To ease interpretation and tractability of our findings, we will therefore focus on individuals who in our model have had uninterrupted schooling careers in given track up to the period where we explore the ex-ante returns associated with different schooling choices.
-To avoid our results to be driven by a small number of individuals, we will drop particular transitions in our expositions for groups who have less than 0.5\% chance of reaching such transitions (e.g., low ability individuals attending college). \\
+To avoid our results to be driven by a small number of individuals, we will drop particular transitions in our expositions for groups who have less than 0.5\% chance of reaching such transitions (e.g., low ability individuals attending college).

-\paragraph{Ex-ante Returns By Track and Ability} Figure \ref{Ex-ante return} shows our main evidence on the ex-ante returns to continue schooling in academic or vocational track for another year and individual ability type.
+\paragraph{Ex-ante Returns} Figure \ref{Ex-ante return} shows our main evidence on the ex-ante returns to continue schooling in academic or vocational track for an extra year by individual ability type.
 The returns are shown for each year of schooling along the horizontal axis and are computed for individuals that have reached this particular stage and are faced with the decision to continue schooling, i.e., the bars at 10 years illustrate the average ex-ante returns of attending the 10th grade by track and ability for individuals who have completed 9 years of schooling in this track in an uninterrupted spell.
 As we move towards right in each panel, the illustrate returns pertain to only individuals who actually reach those stages in our model.
 At each stage, these returns capture both the immediate rewards and the discounted future rewards.
-In this sense, the model allows us to estimate the average dynamic treatment effect for those facing this treatment choice \citep{Heckman.2016, Heckman.2007c}.
+In this sense, the model allows us to estimate the average treatment effect for those facing a particular treatment choice, as compared to their best alternative choice \citep{Heckman.2016, Heckman.2007c}.